j0k3r/jekyll-flickr-photoset/README.md

 #### FlickRaw

-*Flickraw is a library to access flickr api in a simple way.*
+*Flickraw is a library to access flickr API in a simple way.*

 ```
 gem install flickraw